vaadin/bookstore-starter-flow/README.md

 The project consists of the following three modules:

 - parent project: common metadata and configuration
-- bookstore-widgetset: widgetset, custom client side code and dependencies to widget add-ons
 - bookstore-ui: main application module, development time
 - bookstore-production: module that produces a production mode WAR for deployment

-The production mode module recompiles the widgetset (obfuscated, not draft), activates production mode for Vaadin with a context parameter in web.xml and contains a precompiled theme.
-The ui module WAR contains an unobfuscated widgetset, and is meant to be used at development time only.
+The production mode module activates production mode for Vaadin with a context parameter in web.xml and contains a precompiled theme.
+The ui module WAR is meant to be used at development time only.

 Workflow
 ========